apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Name or number of the port to access on the container.
+<p>Defines the name or number of the port to be accessed on the container.
-Number must be in the range 1 to 65535.
+The number must fall within the range of 1 to 65535.
-Name must be an IANA_SVC_NAME.</p>
+The name must conform to the IANA_SVC_NAME standard.</p>
 </td>
 </tr>
 <tr>